Nutrition

 2. Tofu Scramble

-If you're looking for vegan breakfast ideas that satisfy your taste buds as much as your hunger, a tofu scramble is an ideal replacement for scrambled eggs that keeps high protein breakfast potential in focus and even incorporates a fair amount of fiber.
+If you're looking for vegan breakfast ideas that satisfy your taste buds as much as your hunger, a tofu scramble is an ideal replacement for scrambled eggs.
+This high-protein breakfast dish also offers fiber, along with all nine essential amino acids, which are present in the tofu, as explained by the American Heart Association

 3. Chia Pudding

 Chia pudding is one of the unexpected wonders of the low-carb breakfast world.
-These little power food elements resemble poppy seeds, but just add a quarter cup of unsweetened almond milk to 2 tablespoons in a lidded jar and let them sit in the fridge overnight.
+These nutrient-dense seeds resemble poppy seeds, but just add a quarter cup of almond milk (the unsweetened kind is usually the best almond milk to go for) to 2 tablespoons of chia seeds in a lidded jar and let them soak in the fridge overnight.

-You will wake up to a tapioca-like substance that can accept any flavoring to become a luscious low-carb breakfast.
+You will wake up to a pudding-like mixture that accepts a range of flavors for a creamy, satisfying low-carb breakfast.
 Stir in a pinch of stevia or monk fruit sweetener, then top with chopped almonds or unsweetened shredded coconut to make the most of your low-carb breakfast pudding.

 via Canva